-- The first tranche (1/3) of the 2021 PSUs, as measured by Adjusted ROIC performance, was achieved at a 160% multiple of target PSUs awarded with the Relative TSR multiplier yet to be calculated for the three-year period ending June 30, 2023. - The second tranche (1/3) of the 2020 PSUs, as measured by Adjusted ROIC performance, was achieved at a 0% multiple of target PSUs awarded with the Relative TSR multiplier yet to be calculated for the three-year period ending June 30, 2022. - The third tranche (1/3) of the 2019 PSUs, as measured by Adjusted ROIC performance, was achieved at a 0% multiple of target.
-The cumulative total payout multiple was 37.5% for the combined three years of ROIC performance (fiscal years 2019, 2020, 2021), and the Relative TSR multiplier for the three-year period ending June 30, 2021 was achieved at 80%, for an aggregate payout equal to 30% of target for PSUs granted in August 2018.
+- The first of three tranches of the 2022 PSUs tied to Adjusted ROIC performance was achieved at a 110.5% multiple of target PSUs awarded.
+The tranche tied to Average Adjusted EBITDA Margin is yet to be calculated for the three-year period ending June 30, 2024. - The second of three tranches of the 2021 PSUs, as measured by Adjusted ROIC performance, was achieved at a 110.5% multiplie of target PSUs awarded with the Relative TSR multiplier yet to be calculated for the three-year period ending June 30, 2023. - The third of three tranches of the 2020 PSUs, as measured by Adjusted ROIC performance, was achieved at a 0% multiple of target.
+The cumulative total payout multiple was 0% for the combined three years of ROIC performance (fiscal years 2020, 2021, 2022).